 Salafi-Jihadi Movement Weekly Update

 This brief provides regular analysis of the global Salafi-jihadi movement, which includes al Qaeda, the Islamic State, and affiliated and associated groups worldwide.
 The Salafi-jihadi movement is an “ideological movement that holds that it is a religious obligation for individual Muslims to use armed force to cause the establishment of true Muslim state governed under a Salafi interpretation of shari’a.”
 The product distills open-source information to assess Salafi-jihadi groups’ campaigns and related security and political issues in Africa, the Middle East, and South and Southeast Asia.
-The Critical Threats Project (CTP) at the American Enterprise Institute produces this analysis with support from the Institute for the Study of War.

 This brief will also cover the Afghan Taliban and associated groups.
 The Taliban is a Deobandi religious movement stemming from the Hanafi legal school of Sunni Islam and separate from the Salafi movement.
 The Taliban movement maintains close ties with many Salafi-jihadi organizations, however.

 Previous versions of static maps are available in our past publications.